All about Mougins Village

 Picasso's death and legacy

 Picasso died in Mougins on April 8, 1973 at the age of 91.
-He was buried in the nearby castle of Vauvenargues in Provence, which he had also owned.
-Even after his death, his spirit is present in Mougins, and the town is still revered as one of the last places where Picasso found peace and creativity.
+He was buried in the nearby Vauvenargues castle in Provence, which he had also owned.
+Even after his death, his spirit is present in Mougins and the town is still revered as one of the last places where Picasso found peace and creativity.

 Read also about the Picasso Museum in Antibes.